containerd/containerd/docs/config.md

     # snapshotter is the snapshotter used by containerd.
     snapshotter = "overlayfs"

-    # no_pivot disables pivot-root (linux only), required when running a container in a RamDisk with runc
+    # no_pivot disables pivot-root (linux only), required when running a container in a RamDisk with runc.
+    # This only works for runtime type "io.containerd.runtime.v1.linux".
+    # DEPRECATED: use Runtime.Options for runtime specific config for shim v2 runtimes.
+    #   For runtime "io.containerd.runc.v1", use the option `NoPivotRoot`.
     no_pivot = false

     # "plugins.cri.containerd.default_runtime" is the runtime to use in containerd.